+The Group assesses at the end of the reporting period whether there is any objective evidence that a financial asset is impaired.
+The Group first assesses whether objective evidence of impairment exists individually for financial assets that are individually significant, and individually or collectively for financial assets that are not individually significant.
+The Group maintains allowances for impairment at a level considered adequate to provide for potential impairment on receivables.
+The level of this allowance is evaluated by management based on collection experience and other factors that affect the collectability of the accounts.
+These factors include, but are not limited to, the length of the Group's relationship with the customers, the customers' payment behavior and known market factors.
 The amount and timing of recorded expenses for any period would therefore differ depending on the judgments and estimates made for each year.
-Provision for impairment losses on doubtful trade receivables in 2016 was nil (2015: nil).
-The carrying amount of the Group's trade receivables, net of allowance for impairment losses on doubtful trade receivables, as at 31 December 2016 was \$13.8million (2015: \$14.0 million).
-The carrying amount of the Company's trade receivables, net of allowance for impairment losses on doubtful trade receivables, as at 31 December 2016 was \$13.8million (2015: \$14.0 million).
-The carrying amount of the Company's trade receivables, net of allowance for impairment losses on doubtful trade receivables, as at 31 December 2016 was \$9.0 million (2015: \$8.3million).
+Provision for impairment losses on doubtful trade receivables in 2017 was nil (2016: nil).
+The carrying amount of the Group's trade receivables, net of allowance for impairment losses on doubtful trade receivables, as at 31 December 2017 was \$15.3 million (2016: \$13.8 million).
+The carrying amount of the Company's trade receivables, net of allowance for impairment losses on doubtful trade receivables, as at 31 December 2017 was \$15.0 million).
 More details are given in Note 14.

-v) Useful lives of property, plant and equipment and investment property
+vi) Useful lives of property, plant and equipment and investment property

 The Group estimates the useful lives of its property, plant and equipment and investment properties based on the period over which the assets are expected to be available for use.
 The Group reviews annually the estimated useful lives of the property, plant and equipment and investment properties based on factors that include asset utilisation, internal technical evaluation, technological changes, environmental and anticipated use of the assets tempered by related industry benchmark information.
 It is possible that future results of operations could be materially affected by changes in these estimates brought about by changes in the factors mentioned.

-The carrying amount of the Group's property, plant and equipment and investment properties as at 31 December 2016were \$24.4million (2015: \$25.1million) and \$3.4million (2015: \$4.1million), respectively.
-The carrying amount of the Company's property, plant and equipment as at 31 December 2016were \$24.4million (2015: \$25.1million) and \$3.4million (2015: \$4.1million), respectively.
-The carrying amount of the Company's property, plant and equipment as at 31 December 2016were \$24.4million (2015: \$25.1million) and \$3.4million (2015: \$4.1million), respectively.
-The carrying amount of the Company's property, plant and equipment as at 31 December 2016was \$59,000(2015: \$90,000).
+The carrying amount of the Group's property, plant and equipment and investment properties as at 31 December 2017 were \$23.4 million (2016: \$24.1 million) and \$3.2 million (2016: \$3.4 million), respectively.
+The carrying amount of the Company's property, plant and equipment as at 31 December 2017 was \$61,000 (2016: \$59,000).
 More details are given in Notes 6 and 7.